jyopari/jyopari.github.io/MetropolisHastings.md

 ## Coded Example
 <img src="MH/Screen%20Shot%202020-07-16%20at%208.28.42%20PM.png" width="400">
 This is the contour map of the 2D distribution that we want to sample from.
-I created it by combining 3 normal distributions, and we can get the value of the pdf by calling the following function:
+I created it by mixing 3 normal distributions (Gaussian Mixture Model), and we can get the value of the pdf by calling the following function:

 ``` python
 pdf(0,0)